adamsilver/sponda/_pages/js.md

 ## Architecture

-Architecture should allow for the range of features we have across the site from the more simple (e.g. footer sites overlay) to the more complex (e.g. add to basket).
-With that in-mind a simple client-side MVC-type approach is defined as follows.
+Architecture should allow for the range of features from simple to complex.

 ### Components

 All components are constructors for testability and consistency.
-See testing docs for more on that.

 #### Controllers

 For every feature a controller must be defined and instantiated.
 Controllers implement views.
 Controllers have no knowledge of other controllers.

-They communicate via custom events (these are NOT event emitters, at least not how we differentiate between them on this project).
+Controllers communicate via custom events (these are NOT event emitters).
 CustomEvents are defined against project.events (which is a mediator).
 Controllers can then publish or subscribe to these.
 Examples follow later.

 #### Views

-A view encapsulates DOM.
-Finding elements, interoggating elements, adding event listeners to elements.
+A view encapsulates the DOM &mdash; finding elements, interoggating elements, adding event listeners to elements.
 They don't have any idea of the existence of any other view or controller.

 Views can optionally become event emitters (these are NOT to be confused with custom events as per their usage in controllers).
 They can become event emitters by inheriting from BaseView (which inherits from EventEmitter).